 l have a great love and respect for all artists and art forms – especially those pushing important humanitarian, aesthetic and ecological messages but established fairly recently that my own message is simply one of being able to provide a temporary escape to people and hopefully one that will uplift them.
-I am a Scientologist and therefore quite familiar with the concept of the spiritual being infinitely more valuable that the material.
+I am a *Scientologist and therefore lean far more towards spiritual concerns rather than material ones.

 My creativeness is helped by listening to BBC radio 6 music, irreverent comedy, walking and looking at things, eating cake, sitting in fields and imagining things.